Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 "Okay!" he beamed, "Whaddya say we get the other two in for the group chat?"

 She nodded, still trying to figure out when exactly her guard had dropped.
-"Uh...sure!"
+"Uh... sure!"

 At Elliot’s beckoning, Julian and Xiù brought their seats over and sat down on either side of her.
 She took Julian’s hand under the table.

-"So, this bit’s just gonna be...if you guys just talk.
+"So, this bit’s just gonna be... if you guys just talk.
 I’ll throw the odd question in there and you guys just take the conversation wherever it goes, okay?"

 "Seems easy enough!"
 Xiù chirped.
 Julian squeezed Allison’s hand and then nodded.

 "Well, okay!"
 Elliot turned the camera on again.
 "So.. what do you guys hope to find out there?"

-___
+---

 **Date Point 10y7m2w4d AV**
 **Uncharted Class 12 deathworld, Near 3Kpc Arm**